open-company/open-company-web/README.md

 ![Company Dashboard Diagram](https://cdn.rawgit.com/open-company/open-company-web/mainline/docs/dashboard-viewing-component-tree.svg)

-#### Project repl
+#### Project REPL

-To have a repl connected to the browser starts the dev task:
+To have a REPL connected to the browser starts the dev task:

 ```console
 $ boot dev
 ```

-and open a browser window: [http://localhost:3559/](http://localhost:3559/), then in another terminal window start a repl with boot:
+and open a browser window: [http://localhost:3559/](http://localhost:3559/), then in another terminal window start a REPL with boot:

 ```console
 $ boot repl -c